Yorick-Lok/RDW-API/README.md

 # Step 6 (Finished)
 Add background threading so the main program doesn't freeze anytime you try to load new data.

+# Step 7 (Finished)
+Categorize everything so the output looks clean and is easier to read.